On chordality of the power graph of finite groups: Direct product of two groups

-We are now ready to identify finite groups $G$ and $H$ for which the power graph of the direct product $(G\times H)$ is a chordal graph.
-We observe that if $G$ is a $p$-group and $H$ is a $q$-group then $P(G\times H)$ is chordal if and only if one of the group is cyclic and other one has prime exponent.
-In the next few theorem we consider at least one of $G$ or $H$ is not nilpotent.
-Let $G$ be a group and $p$ is a prime divides $|G|$.
-Then we denote $O_{p}(G)$ as the largest normal $p$-subgroup of $G$.
-We use this notation in the next few theorems in the current section.
+We are now ready to identify the finite groups $G$ and $H$, with $|G\times H|$ having exactly two distinct prime divisors, such that $\mathcal{P}(G\times H)$ is a chordal graph.
+We observe that if $G$ is a $p$-group and $H$ is a $q$-group, then $\mathcal{P}(G\times H)$ is chordal if and only if one of the groups is cyclic and the other has a prime exponent.
+In the next few theorems, we consider that at least one of $G$ or $H$ is not nilpotent.
+We use the Fitting subgroup of $G\times H$ to examine the chordality of $\mathcal{P}(G\times H)$.
+The Fitting subgroup of a group $G$, denoted by $\mathrm{Fit}(G)$, is the unique largest normal nilpotent subgroup.
+Let $G$ be a finite group and $p$ be a prime divisor of $|G|$.
+For any prime divisor $p$ of $|G|$, we use $O_{p}(G)$ to denote the largest normal $p$-subgroup of $G$.
+The following theorem is the main result of this section.